 If you are a Curtis family member, Please help by letting these people (listed below) know your opinion about the cemetery, by calling them, emailing them, or perhaps BEST of all, write each of them a letter.

-(they already have had mine in person many times but would not listen; YOU are family, perhaps they will listen to YOU).
+(they already have had mine in person many times but would not listen; YOU are citizens of TOPEKA, perhaps they will listen to YOU).

 Topeka City Manager